sccn/eeglab/README.md

 1. Start Matlab

-2. Use Matlab to navigate to the folder containing EEGLAB you have just downloaded
+2. Use Matlab to navigate to the folder containing EEGLAB

 3. Type "eeglab" at the Matlab command prompt ">>" and press enter